-What Does Matsutake Mushroom Taste Like?
+What Do Matsutake Mushrooms Taste Like?

-Matsutake has an unusual, intense, pine-infused-with-cinnamon-like spicy aroma.
+Matsutakes have an unusual, intense, pine-infused-with-cinnamon-like spicy aroma.
 Yes, that is quite a mouthful.

 Some people describe it as being “pungent” almost like smelling a combination of woody, piney, and fishy aromas, with a hint of red hot peppers and dirty socks, all rolled into one.
 Hopefully, that helps…?